 - Lack of money: another aspect when the budget might go wrong.
 To optimize costs, it helps to hire remote developers from countries like Ukraine where costs are lower but the quality is top-notch.

 - Lack of reliability: certain models of hiring developers for a remote development team attract more risks than the others.
 For instance, freelancers may disappear midway through the project, even causing intellectual property issues.
-However, software development outstaffing companies such as ProCoders are properly registered and leashed by government laws and regulations.
+However, software development outstaffing companies or simply dev shops, such as ProCoders are properly registered and leashed by government laws and regulations.

 You should have a proper plan at the beginning of your project, as well as backup solutions if something goes wrong.
 A backup arrangement does not necessarily remedy the situation, in terms of making it go away.
 However, it must, at least, mitigate the impact of the situation.
 Adaptability is a critical success factor in software development.

 A team that can’t properly adapt to different (including unwanted) situations would easily break.
 In essence, nothing about the project is cast in stone.
 Expect hiccups along the way and be well-prepared to overcome them.